 Microelectromechanical systems (MEMS) present both unique market opportunities and significant manufacturing challenges for product designers in nearly every application segment.
 Used as accelerometers, pressure sensors, optical devices, microfluidic devices, and more, these microfabricated sensors and actuators often need to be exposed to the environment, but also need to be protected from environmental factors.
 Although standard semiconductor manufacturing methods provide a baseline capability in meeting these challenges, the unique requirements of MEMS devices drive a need for specialized epoxies and adhesives able to satisfy often-conflicting demands.May 12, 2016 Sponsored by Master Bond, Inc.,

-June 21, 2016 at 1 PM ET / Sponsored by Air Products
+October 26, 2016 at 1 p.m.
+ET / Sponsored by Air Products